ofabricio/calm/README.md

 ## String

-String is an util that parses a common string definition.
+String parses a common string definition.
 It allows quote escaping.

 ```go
 c := New(`He said "Wow!" and "This is cool!" when he saw this.`)